Skip to main contentArrow Right

 Multi-factor authentication (MFA)

-MFA requires users to verify their identities using one or more factors (which may or may not include a password) at the time of login.
+Multi-factor authentication, or MFA, requires users to verify their identities using two or more independent factors from different categories (which may or may not include a password) at the time of login.
 Two-factor authentication (2FA) is the most common version of MFA, with only two identification factors needed.

 With rapidly growing application security risks, more businesses are starting to rely on MFA to secure their applications against cybersecurity threats.